AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 ### Step 2: Download ConnectEd
 10. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F08b-3/tp/releases).
-11. Download the file named `CS2103T-F08b-3.ConnectEd.jar`.
+11. Download the file named `ConnectEd.jar`.
 12. Create a new folder on your computer called ConnectEd.
-13. Move the downloaded `CS2103T-F08b-3.ConnectEd.jar` file into this folder.
+13. Move the downloaded `ConnectEd.jar` file into this folder.
 >💡 **Tip**
 > <br>Create the ConnectEd folder in an easy-to-find location like your Desktop or Documents folder.
 You will be accessing it regularly!